Adoption Policy Unit

 • the voluntary placement for adoption and adoption of a child of married parents, and

 • the dispensing with parental consent to adoption in circumstances where the High Court is satisfied that the parents of a child have failed in their duty towards that child for a continuous period of 36 months or more and where it is considered likely that such failure will continue, and where adoption is considered to be in the best interest of the child.

-This Bill also proposes to amend the Adoption Act 2010 to reflect the adoption provisions provided for in the Children and Family Relationships Act 2015 as well as provide for sole step-parent adoption.
+This Act also amends the Adoption Act 2010 to reflect the adoption provisions provided for in the Children and Family Relationships Act 2015 as well as provide for sole step-parent adoption.

 The Act was signed into law on the 19th July 2017 and was commenced on the 19th October 2017.

 Review and Consultation in respect of the Potential Introduction of Open or Semi-Open Adoption in Ireland